top of page

 Stevens Point Sculpture Park

-The Stevens Point Sculpture Park hosted an iron pour invitational in partnership with CREATE Portage County, Waupaca Foundry, and the University of Wisconsin-Stevens Point College of Fine Arts and Communication.
-The event was part of the annual summer celebration and featured iron casters from across the US.
+The Stevens Point Sculpture Park hosted an iron pour invitational in collaboration with CREATE Portage County, Waupaca Foundry, and the University of Wisconsin-Stevens Point College of Fine Arts and Communication.
+This vibrant event was part of the annual summer celebration and showcased iron casters from across the United States.

-The event included new artwork by Yousif Del Valle, , Stacey Holloway, Ben Jennings, JinMan Jo, Keith Kaziak, Boleslaw Kochanowski, Aaron Leif Nicholson, Wayne Potratz, and Dominic Sansone.
+New artworks were created by a talented lineup of artists, including Yousif Del Valle, Stacey Holloway, Ben Jennings, JinMan Jo, Keith Kaziak, Boleslaw Kochanowski, Aaron Leif Nicholson, Wayne Potratz, and Dominic Sansone.

-Each cast iron sculpture was then hidden in nature areas across the county as part of CREATE's new geocache art adventure Sculpture Quest.
-Nature and art enthusiasts will be challenged to explore Portage County's beautiful landscape in search of unique encounters with these beautiful works of art.
+Each cast iron sculpture was then placed in natural areas throughout the county as part of CREATE's geocache art adventure, Sculpture Quest.
+Nature and art enthusiasts are invited to explore the stunning landscapes of Portage County in search of these unique works of art.

 Confluence, 2015-2016